 This post has a little something for everyone – a simple process art idea for younger children and a fun craft for tweens or teens – that also makes a great gift.
 And it’s all thanks to a roll of paper towel!

 My small girl is in love with dripping liquid watercolours!
 She loves watching the colours spatter and mix.
 In fact, she loves it so much that she completely covered a huge ‘canvas’ that I made by sewing together three long strips of paper towel.
 You heard me right, I stitched together paper towel!
-Maxima 4-ply paper towel to be precise.
-It’s super strong and perfect for kids’ craft projects – both the doing and the cleaning up!
+It’s actually pretty strong and perfect for kids’ craft projects – both the doing and the cleaning up!

 Drip painting is so simple to do.
 All you need are pipettes or eye droppers (we used both but the pipettes work best because they hold more liquid) and liquid watercolours in your favourite colours.
 While little sister worked on our huge paper towel canvas (that now hangs proudly in the playroom), big sister drip painted a heap of single sheets of paper towel to use to make these gorgeous, oversized paper towel flowers.

 How to Make Paper Towel Flowers